fatcookies/wifikettle/README.md

 4. You can then either add WebIOPi to your startup services with the following command ``` sudo update-rc.d /etc/init.d/webiopi defaults ``` or as a one off: ``` sudo services webiopi start ```

+5. If you are running a graphical session on your Pi you can then access the page at http://127.0.0.1 , otherwise whatever the local IP address of your Pi is.

-5. Brew your kettle remotely and have a lovely cup of tea.
+6. Brew your kettle remotely and have a lovely cup of tea.
 (I do not endorse making cofee using an electric kettle!)

 ### Screenshots